FAQs

 You might want to note that PI has the option of removing the procedure room from his or her IACUC application if approval of the procedure room (due to equipment/set up not being ready) is holding the approval of the application.
 The procedure room can be added subsequently via an amendment when it is ready for animal work.
 If you have any questions, please feel free to consult the IACUC office.

-Question 2: I wish to transfer animals from NUS to A*STAR.
+Question 2: I wish to transfer animals from NUS to other local institutions (eg. A*STAR) or to my overseas collaborator).
 May I know what is the procedure?
-And for overseas transfers?

 Answer: Please email CM Animal shipment animalshipment@nus.edu.sg to arrange for the export of the animals overseas or the transfer of animals to other local institutions.
 Please also notify the IACUC office of your intention to transfer animals overseas or to other local institutions by sending an email to the IACUC office dprtsy@nus.edu.sg

-If animals are to be transferred to another institution for work to be carried out at that institution while still on the NUS protocol, an amendment must be submitted and IACUC approval from NUS and the receiving institution must be obtained prior to the transfer of the animals.
+Please note that only naïve animals from breeding protocols can be transferred to other institutions.
+If animals from a research protocol are to be transferred to another institution for work to be carried out at that institution while still on the NUS protocol, an amendment must be submitted and IACUC approval from NUS and the receiving institution must be obtained prior to the transfer of the animals.

 Others